skzhou3/MyGenome/README.md

 maker2zff B71Ref2.gff3
 ```
 In order of the commands:
-- Prepares .gff3 file for MAKER annotations (append fasta genome sequences to end of gff3 file)
+- Prepares .gff3 file for MAKER annotations (append fasta genome sequences to end of gff3 file).
 - Converts MAKER annotations to ZFF format for SNAP.
 The following command can be used to take a peak at the number of genes annoted.
 ```